mac-comp240/activities_parallel_openmp/README.md

-## Patternlet Activities
+## Tasks

-For this activity, you should read not only the instructions below, but also the instruction on the [OpenMP Patternlets website](http://selkie-macalester.org/csinparallel/modules/Patternlets/build/html/SharedMemory/OpenMP_Patternlets.html).

-You should complete patternlets 00-08 and 11.

-### Patternlet 0
+### Task 1: Exploring the fork-join pattern

-The fork-join pattern uses an OpenMP pragma to set up a set of threads that all perform the same line of code: the one that follows the pragma.
+The fork-join pattern uses an OpenMP pragma to set up a set of threads that all perform the same block of code.
+The threads may or may not operate on shared data, here we will avoid shared data.

-- Examine the `forkJoin.c` program, then compile and run it
+* Examine the `forkJoin.c` program, then compile and run it
+    - Notice that the code includes curly braces around the middle `printf`: this creates a block of code so that when we uncomment the OpenMP pragma we can include multiple lines of code if we want
-- Notice that only one copy of "During" is printed
+* Notice that only one copy of "During" is printed
-- Uncomment the `#pragma omp parallel` line, which tells OpenMP to create a default number of threads, and ask each one to run the line that follows
+* Uncomment the `#pragma omp parallel` line, which tells OpenMP to create a default number of threads, and ask each one to run the line that follows
-- How many threads are created by default?
-(Record your answer here in this README)
+* Count how many threads are created by default (Record your answer here in this README)
-- Modify the `forkJoin.c` program to add to the `printf` line that is performed in parallel.
-Add a call to `omp_get_thread_num`, which will return an `int`, the unique number assigned to the current thread.
+* Modify the `forkJoin.c` program to add to the `printf` line that is performed in parallel.
+    - Add a call to `omp_get_thread_num`, which will return an `int`, the unique number assigned to the current thread.
 Print that number.
-    - Hint: you must incorporate the call into the `printf` statement, or you will just get the original program's thread number
+    - Either add the call to the `printf` or assign a variable to hold it ** inside the pragma's code block**
-- Compile and run the program, and use it to check that your thread count was correct
+* Compile and run the program, and use it to check that your thread count was correct
-- Run the program multiple times: what happens to the order in which threads print?
+* Run the program multiple times: what happens to the order in which threads print?
-- Modify the program by adding to the pragma line `num_threads(5)`.
+* Modify the program by adding to the pragma line `num_threads(5)`.
 This will allocate the given number of threads, rather than the default
-- Compile and run the program and note how it differs
+* Compile and run the program and note how it differs

-### Patternlet 1

-The second patternlet illustrates a sequence of parallel code sections, as well as multiple ways to set the number of threads allocated.
-One way is to set the number of threads directly in the parallel pragma; another is to call the `omp_set_num_threads` function, which sets them from that point onward.

-- Read through the `forkJoin2.c` program
-- Discuss with your teammates how many threads each pragma should create; record your predictions here in this README
-- Compile and run the program and check your results
+* Change the `printf` after the parallel section to say "After first parallel block..."
-- Predict the number of threads for the commented-out section, and uncomment it to check the results
+* After that, call `omp_set_num_threads` and set the number of threads to 8
-- Try changing the number of threads specified before part 2, and before part 3.
-Make sure you understand what each pragma and function is doing

-### Patternlet 2

-This patternlet focuses on the single-program, multiple-data pattern.
-Each parallel thread is running the same program, but each has some variables that belong to it alone (the "multiple data").
-It also demonstrates how to parallelize multiple lines of
-code: by making a block of code with curly-braces.
+* Copy the pragma and its code block and paste the copy below the call to `omp_set_num_threads`
+* Add a final print statement to print "The end..."
+* Compile and run the program.
+Notice how the serial and parallel sections of the code alternate with each other

+### Task 2: Exploring the SPMD pattern

+SPMD stands for "single-program multiple-data."
+This pattern builds on the fork-join pattern, but focuses on threads that all run the same program ("single-program"), do the same operations, but each operates on its own data ("multiple data").

-- Examine the code in `spmd.c`.
+* Examine the code in `spmd.c`.
     - Look closely at the block of code after the parallel pragma
-    - Notice that two variables are declared local to the parallel block: these variables are private to an individual thread, so their values don't interfere with each other
+    - Notice that two variables are declared local to the parallel
+    block: these variables are private to an individual thread, so their values don't interfere with each other
-- Compile and run the code, with and without the pragma enabled
+* Compile and run the code, with and without the pragma enabled
-- Modify the code to add a shared variable:
+* Modify the code to add a shared variable:
-    - Declare an `int` variable `shared_var` at the start of `main`; because this variable is declared in the parent thread (and isn't dynamically allocated in the heap), it will automatically be shared by all the threads
+    - Declare an `int` variable `shared_var` at the start of `main`.
+Because this variable is declared in the parent thread, it will automatically be shared by all the threads
     - Inside the parallel block, add a line to define `shared_var` to be `id`
     - Add to the print statement to print out the value of `shared_var`
     - Run the code to see if the values of `id` and `shared_var` are the same